Borg 2.0 (preliminary information)

 python, packaging and library changes

-we unbundled all 3rd party code and require the respective libraries to be available and installed. this makes packaging easier for dist package maintainers.
+we unbundled all third-party code and require the respective libraries to be available and installed.
+This makes packaging easier for distribution package maintainers.

 discovery is done via pkg-config or (if that does not work) BORG_*_PREFIX env vars.